peacekeeper6/Jun-CSP-Project/data-structures-project.md

-This is what prints the data in the InfoDB loop
+This is what prints the data in the InfoDB loop.
+Three different loops are printed: a for loop, a while loop, and a recursive loop.
+All of the above are in reference to infoDB.

 ````
 def print_data(n):